Haruno19/notebook/Secondo Anno/README.md

 </p><br>
 <p>
-  There were 8 total courses (and exams) the second year, divided in two semesters.
+  There are 8 total courses (and exams) in the second year, divided in two semesters.
 </p>
 <table>
   <tr>